Innfi/innfiswindow/README.md

 # TODO
 ---
+- recoil
+  - let resource page refresh itself when the namespace is changed
+  - handle react query error (which is invoked by axios error)
 - authentications
   - how to handle auth problems when accesssing eks, or other aws-based resources?
 - plans